 Comparison of Bell’s Kids’ Helmets

-In addition to the Nomad Jr. and the Spark Jr., the Sidetrack is another Bell kid’s helmet with mountain bike styling.
+In addition to the Nomad Jr., the Sidetrack is another Bell kid’s helmet with mountain bike styling.
 The Sidetrack is available with and without MIPS and has the same size range as the Nomad at 52 – 57 cm.

 The Sidetrack, however, has lower coverage in the back than the Nomad, but a smaller visor in the front.
-All three helmets are great and mainly vary in visual design.
 Which is best for your child really depends on your child’s choice of style, whether you want MIPS, and the importance of extended rear coverage (never hurts to have more, but does lead to a sweatier head).

 Bell's Kid's Helmet Comparison